jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/SUJ.rst

 * All the passive arms (except PSM-SUJ3) have counterweights in the central column, so they can be moved up and down with minimal effort
-* The optional SUJ-PSM3 is mounted on front of the column (after thought) and doesn't have a vertical counterweight.
+* The optional SUJ-PSM3 is mounted on front of the column and doesn't have a vertical counterweight  (maybe the third PSM was an afterthought).
 Instead, there is a lift motor mounted at the base of the cart

   .. figure:: /images/Classic/SUJ/SUJ-Classic-PSM3-lift-motor.jpeg